Yelp/mrjob/docs/guides/emr-opts.rst

     :default: 0

     Number of task instances to start up.
 These run your job but do not host HDFS.
-Incompatible with :mrjob-opt:`num_ec2_instances`.
-If you use this, you must set :mrjob-opt:`num_core_instances`; EMR does not allow you to run task instances without core instances (because there's nowhere to host HDFS).
+If you use this,
+    you must set :mrjob-opt:`num_core_instances`; EMR does not allow you to run task instances without core instances (because there's nowhere to host HDFS).